-1.07 For manned facilities, the detector is designed

-for manual reset after triggering.
-A three-minute time delay on reset is incorporated to prevent opening the blast valves as a shock wave is approaching.
-For unmanned facilities, automatic reset, after a 30 minute delay, is provided.
-For both manned and unmanned facilities, a key lock switch is provided to bypass the entire detector system allowing the blast valves to be opened if they have closed due to a failure in the detection equipment and also to allow the blast valves to be opened in an emergency.
-The key lock switch is designed so the key cannot be removed when the switch is in the MANUAL (bypass) position but can be removed with the switch in the AUT position.
+1.07 For manned facilities, the detector is designed for manual reset after triggering.
+A 3-minute time delay on reset is incorporated to prevent opening the blast valves as a shock wave is approaching.
+For unmanned facilities, automatic reset, after a 30-minute delay, is provided.
+For both manned and unmanned facilities, a key lock switch is provided to bypass the entire detector system, allowing the blast valves to be opened in an emergency.
+The key lock switch is designed so the key cannot be removed when the switch is in the MANUAL (bypass) position but can be removed with the switch in the AUTO position.
 Under normal operating conditions the key should be removed from the switch to prevent the detection system from inadvertently being bypassed.